sxczi/uwu-syntax-highlighting-extension/README.md

-# uwu programming language support extension for vscode
+# What does this do?

-adds syntax highlighting support for ".uwu" files
+it adds syntax highlighting support for ".uwu" files

-# installation
+# Installation

 move this folder into your vscode extensions folder